esnet/EScp/README.md

 ```

 If this does not resolve your issue, consider reaching out or attempting
 to debug using system debuggers.
-Typically this involves compiling code
+If debugging you may need to compile
 with debug symbols (the default unless --release is specified), and then
 running escp through a debugger.
 As an example: